ans-group/docs.ukfast.co.uk/source/ecloud/ecloud-vpc/vpn.md

-# eCloud VPC VPN's
+# eCloud VPC VPNs

-In eCloud VPC you have the ability to set up Site-to-Site IPSec VPN's.
+In eCloud VPC you have the ability to set up Site-to-Site IPSec VPNs.
 These can be used to enable connectivity from external networking devices or between different eCloud VPC Routers.

-VPN's can be set up between eCloud VPC Routers which are in the same or different AZ/Region.
+VPNs can be set up between eCloud VPC Routers which are in the same or different AZ/Region.

 ## How to setup a VPN